Marcus Fraser (footballer): Ross County

 Fraser immediately signed for Ross County.
 He made his debut for the Highland side on 24 January 2015, in a 1–0 defeat at home to Celtic.
 On 17 March 2015, Fraser signed a new contract to keep him at Ross County until 2017.

 A year later he signed a further two-year extension, keeping him under contract until summer 2019.

 In June 2018, after Andrew Davies left the club, Fraser became the new captain; he went on to lift the Scottish Championship and Scottish Challenge Cup as Ross County were promoted back to the Scottish Premiership after being relegated a year earlier.

-On 5 June 2020 Fraser rejected a new contract at Ross County and left the club after 5 and a half years and making 195 appearances for the club.
+On 5 June 2020, Fraser rejected a new contract at Ross County and left the club after five-and-a-half years and making 195 appearances.

-St. Mirren
+St Mirren

-On 28 July 2020, Fraser signed a one-year deal with St. Mirren.
-In May 2021, Fraser signed a two-year extension to remain at the club until the summer of 2023.
+On 28 July 2020, Fraser signed a one-year deal with St Mirren.
+In May 2021, he signed a two-year extension to remain at the club until the summer of 2023.

 International

-Fraser has represented Scotland at under-16, under-17, under-18, under-19 and under-21 levels.
+Fraser represented Scotland at under-16, under-17, under-18, under-19 and under-21 levels.